Berkshire seeks independent examiner in ResCap case

-(Reuters) - Warren Buffett’s Berkshire Hathaway Inc has asked a court to appoint an independent examiner in the Residential Capital LLC (ResCap) bankruptcy case to investigate some transactions between the company and its parent.
+June 5 (Reuters) - Warren Buffett’s Berkshire Hathaway Inc has asked a U.S. court to appoint an independent examiner in the Residential Capital LLC (ResCap) bankruptcy case to investigate some transactions between the company and its parent.

 Berkshire, a major ResCap creditor which tried to buy the company before it filed for bankruptcy, termed the transactions with Ally Financial Inc “potentially improper” and said the examiner should evaluate potential claims arising from them.